Thanksgiving Cactus: Grow And Care Guide

 About

-Thanksgiving cactus are a tropical plant that bloom in cool temperatures.
+Thanksgiving cactus plants are a tropical plant that bloom in cooler temperatures.
 When we think of cactus we often think of dry deserts, little water and heat.

-But the Thanksgiving cacti is a tropical plant, native to South American jungles, where life is shaded and cool.
-She craves indirect light and cool temperatures bring out her prolific blooms!
+But this vibrant bloomer is a tropical plant, native to South American jungles, where life is shaded and cool.
+As such, these cacti crave indirect light and cool temperatures to bring out their prolific blooms!

-Thanksgiving cacti, sometimes called crab claw cactus due to shape, are part of a small genus of cactus called Schlumbergera.
+Thanksgiving cacti are often called by the common names crab cactus or crab claw cactus due to their pointed leaf shape.
+They are part of a small genus of cactus called Schlumbergera.

 Thanksgiving cacti grow in the coastal mountain regions of Brazil and make their homes in rocks and trees.
-They are an epiphyte, which is a plant that derives it’s nutrients from air and water and grows on another plant, such as a tree.
+They are an epiphyte, which is a plant that that roots on another plant or plant debris, such as a tree.
 (Similar to an air plant).

-Their environment is shady with moderate temperatures.
-In the wild, they grow on a woody base and can reach 4 feet in height.
+The natural environment is shady with moderate temperatures.
+In the wild, holiday cacti grow on a woody base and can grow 4 feet tall.

 The plant is composed of green stem segments which act to absorb light and perform photosynthesis.
 The flowers hang downwards or horizontally and have tepals that are tubular in shape and curve backwards towards the base of the plant.